-In today’s blog post, I hope to arm you with all of the knowledge, know-how, and tips you need to kill weeds and keep your lawn in tip-top shape throughout the summer season.
-In addition to sharing the recipe for my super simple and effective homemade weed killer spray (with just 3 ingredients!), you’ll also learn more about how and why weeds grow so you can outsmart and outflank them before they become a problem!
+In today’s blog post, I hope to arm you with all of the knowledge, know-how, and tips you need to kill weeds and keep your lawn in tip-top shape throughout the season.
+In addition to sharing the recipe for my super simple and effective homemade weed killer spray (with just three ingredients!), you’ll also learn more about how and why weeds grow so you can outsmart and outflank them before they become a problem!

-Why Do Weeds Love Grass?
+Why Weeds Love Grass And Lawns

 When it comes to our lawns, many of us see weeds as a nuisance at best, and at worst, a mortal enemy that must be vanquished at all costs.
 But in reality, it’s precisely because of our penchant for short, tidy grass that garden weeds become an issue in the first place!

 A well-kept lawn provides an almost ideal environment for many types of weeds.
-Short grass provides easy access to the soil for germinating weed seeds, and they can get plenty of sunshine because they won’t be competing with or covered up by other plants.
+Short grass offers easy access to the soil for germinating weed seeds, and they can get plenty of sunshine because they won’t be competing with or covered up by other plants.

-The Wide World Of Weeds
+Types Of Weeds

 - Wild violet